F5Networks/f5-azure-arm-templates-v2/examples/autoscale/payg/README.md

 F5 has provided the following example configuration files in the `examples/autoscale/bigip-configurations` folder:

+- `runtime-init-conf-bigiq.yaml` - This configuration file installs packages for a BIG-IQ licensed deployment based on the Automation Toolchain declaration URLs listed above.
+- `runtime-init-conf-payg.yaml` - This inline configuration file installs packages for a PAYG licensed deployment.
-- `runtime-init-conf-bigiq.yaml` - This configuration file installs packages and creates WAF-protected services for a BIG-IQ licensed deployment based on the Automation Toolchain declaration URLs listed above.
+- `runtime-init-conf-bigiq_with_app.yaml` - This configuration file installs packages and creates WAF-protected services for a BIG-IQ licensed deployment based on the Automation Toolchain declaration URLs listed above.
-- `runtime-init-conf-payg.yaml` - This inline configuration file installs packages and creates WAF-protected services for a PAYG licensed deployment.
+- `runtime-init-conf-payg_with_app.yaml` - This inline configuration file installs packages and creates WAF-protected services for a PAYG licensed deployment.
 - `Rapid_Deployment_Policy_13_1.xml` - This ASM security policy is supported for BIG-IP 13.1 and later.

 See [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) for more examples.